-- (2) An application for a Class 2 adjustment shall be granted if all of the following criteria are met: - (A) The purpose underlying the specific development standard proposed for adjustment is: - (i) Clearly inapplicable to the proposed development; or - (ii) Equally or better met by the proposed development.
+(2) An application for a Class 2 adjustment shall be granted if all of the following criteria are met:

+(A) The purpose underlying the specific development standard proposed for adjustment is:

 The 1985 expansion of 17th Street beyond the standard right of way for a minor arterial road resulted in an irregularly shaped, narrow lot.
-Using the centerline of 17th St (Minor Arterial, 72ft

-ROW) as a reference, a ROW line offset of 36ft places a line approximately 14ft outside of the existing subject property line.
+Using the centerline of 17th St (Minor Arterial, 72ft ROW) as a reference, a ROW line offset of 36ft places a line approximately 14ft outside of the existing subject property line.
 Thus, the proposed setback of 12ft aligns roughly 26ft from the 36ft ROW of 17th Street.